Sausage and Mash with Onion Gravy

 The Americans have their pepperoni and hot dogs.
+Brazilians have their linguiça.
+The Spanish have their chorizo.
 The list goes on.
 And they are all different.

 But probably most would be good served up with mash.

-It is just one of those combinations of foods that are meant to be together.
+It is just another of those combinations of foods that are meant to be together.

 This recipe works especially well when you can get a good juicy British or Irish sausage to go with the mash.
 When you get a tasty one, really it cannot be beaten.
 Super British comfort food.

 There are many different types of sausages in Britain.
-When I lived in the Netherlands I used to import British sausages in a coolbox in the car when we travelled back to the UK.
+When I lived in the Netherlands I used to smuggle British sausages in a coolbox in the car when we had travelled back to the UK.

 We would always try and bring back as much as possible and freeze them, as the good old English Bangers just were not available in Holland.